SergioVargasRamirez/Research/_posts/2018-02-23-Law-of-Large-Numbers.md

 {% gist 33fed7c29a1e2748eac4da371fb003a4 %}

-You will hopefully get an animated gif (i.e. Central_Teorem.gif) looking like this:
+You will hopefully get an animated gif (i.e. Law_of_Large_Numbers.gif) looking like this:

 ![large_numbers](https://imgur.com/a/H4mXJ)